Banza0010/todolist_test/test/test_plan.md

 >   - expected: the todo list is displayed with all added items as on the original instance

 # [Running the automated tests using cypress]

+- On git actual test script will be in the `cypress/e2e` folder

 - Launch the cypress UI from terminal (if this does not work initially start with installation step)
    - `yarn run cypress open`